nplrkn/alsoran/documentation/backlog.md

 This is focused on the next release (0.1).
 For longer term items, put them in the roadmap or put a TODO in the code.

 ## TO DO
+- Uplink and downlink NAS transfer should be in the procedures module
+- Store AMF UE Ngap Id on first downlink NAS transport
+- Get live test working
-- Merge Redis branch and add to live test
+- Merge Redis branch
 - Get approval to publish
 - Rerun live test
 - Review all readmes as seen on Github
 - Set to public
 ----FUNCTION----
+- Ue logging level should be settable to allow warnings to show up.
+UE context should appear in logs.
 - Handle -ve response to InitialContextSetupRequest with bad RAN UE ID
 - Make values in NG Setup configurable rather than hard coded (Tac, Plmn Id, slices, etc)
 ----PERFORMANCE----